-Cuba has officially reopened its borders and international airports to restart tourism on July 1, 2020 starting with certain tourist cities and gradually adding more.
+Cuba officially reopened its borders and international airports for tourism on July 1, 2020 starting with certain tourist cities and gradually adding more.

 Cuba started their 3-phase reopening plan in June.

 Phase 1: June – Domestic tourism, implementing safety protocols

 Phase 2: July – International tourism to select areas of Cuba

 Phase 3: Starting Sept/Oct – Opening of the rest of Cuba’s tourist centres

 Starting July 1st, tourists are now welcome to visit these specific areas of Cuba: